top of page

 Process Jars of Jam:

-Once the jars of jam are done processing turn off the heat and remove the cover.
-Remove the jars from the water bath and place them spaced out on a towel on the counter.
-Cool 12 to 24 hours.
+Once the jars of jam are done processing turn off the heat, remove the cover and allow it to cool for 5 minutes.
+Remove the jars from the water bath and place them spaced out on a heat resistant surface.
+Cool 24 hours.
 Check seals.
-Label and store jars in a cool dry place.
+Label and store jars in a cool, dry, dark location.
+Use them in the next 1-3 years.
+After that, the nutritional content begins to decrease.

 Stir Gently.png